OGGM/oggm-edu/docs/mb_simulator.rst

     - Largest accumulation at 4500 m in June, the month with the largest precipitation amount
     - Largest ablation at 2000 m in July, the month with the highest temperature
     - Lowest monthly ELA in December, even January has the lowest temperature, but in December more precipitation
     - Advanced comment: Comparing ablation of December and January in 1600 m shows slightly more negative value in January than December.
 But from the definition of the ablation we would expect a more negative value for December when only looking at the mean temperature shown in the climograph (the lower the temperature the smaller the ablation).
-This is an example showing the difference of calculating the monthly mass balance at each month and then calculating the mean (as it is done in the background) or first calculating a mean temperature for a month and then using this for the calculation of the monthly MB.
+This is an example showing the difference of calculating the monthly MB at each month and then calculating the mean (as it is done in the background) or first calculating a mean temperature for a month and then using this for the calculation of the monthly MB.
 For more information look at this `OGGM Blogpost`_.

 Compare different locations/climates